TuckerCowie/tuckercowie.com/README.md

 # Major Projects

-Many of the projects I work on are private and protected by NDAs at my current company.
-The following recent projects are public.

 ### Schlumberger QRG ###
 _[iOS App][3] & custom CMS - Global 500 Oil & Gas - `MongoDB`, `Express.js`, `AngularJS`, `Node.js`_